 There is another connection between SIBO and the thyroid and that is the opposite of what we were just talking about.
 SIBO can also lead to hypothyroidism.
 Since about 21% of T4 to T3 conversion occurs in the gut, problems can occur when you do not have optimal gut flora.
 When your gut is dealing with an overgrowth of harmful bacteria this can cause issues with the T4 to T3 conversion which can then lead to hypothyroidism.

 The SIBO and thyroid connection is huge and unfortunately, it can lead to hypothyroidism but hypothyroidism can also lead to bacterial overgrowth.
 The best thing to do if you suspect you have either one of these conditions is to work with a functional medicine practitioner to get the proper testing to uncover if SIBO is affecting the health of your thyroid.
 In my practice, I offer extensive gut health testing and based off of the test results, I develop an individualized plan to address each patients unique health needs.

-As you can see, gut health is directly related to the health of our thyroid and when there is an imbalance in the bacteria in our gut it is very easy to deal with a thyroid imbalance.
+As you can see, gut health is directly related to the health of our thyroid and when there is an imbalance in the bacteria in our gut, it makes it harder to deal with a thyroid imbalance.
 The good news is that although SIBO is a difficult condition to get under control, there are some steps you can take.
 First, I want to talk about the different approaches to dealing with SIBO.
 The modern medical approach and then the functional medicine approach so that you can see the difference between the two and how a holistic approach is the only way to tackle SIBO.

 Traditional Medicine Approach